minitena/sde/README.md

 ## Support
 We provide [wiki](https://github.com/minitena/wiki/wiki) also you will rather use [issues page](https://github.com/minitena/issues/issues) to ask the community of this project to get help.

+## Development
+Minitena uses `git` as control version system.
+Main repository with source code hosts at GitHub.
+To enter to the repository with source code just [click here](https://github.com/minitena/source).